 What will happen next?
 CSAC will respond to you in writing within 5 calendar days.
 CSAC will not treat you badly because you expressed dissatisfaction.
 Your complaint or grievance will be considered confidential.

 The right to appeal.

 An appeal is a formal request for CSAC to reconsider its decision about your services.
 An appeal may be spoken or written.
 Examples include but are not limited to:

 · you do not agree with proposed changes to the services offered as part of your treatment plan;

 · you requested a new service but CSAC has denied your request;

-* Denial, or limitation of authorization of a requested covered service or eligibility, including the type, scope, or level of service
+· there has been a denial or limitation of authorization of a requested covered service or eligibility, including the type, scope or level of service;

-* Denial of request covered services outside Medicaid network
+· there has been a denial of request for covered services outside the Medicaid network.